 Instead of taking a step forward or backward like you do with lunges, for split squats you’ll be in a staggered stance and simply lower your body down, working your glutes and quads tremendously.

-You can also load split squats like lunges to progressively get stronger.
+You can also load split squats in the same way you would lunges to progressively get stronger.

 Olympic lifts are some of the best exercises you can use to develop more power and therefore run faster.

-Olympic lifts require moving a barbell at high speeds and you need powerful hips to do so.
-This makes them great for helping athletes run faster.
+Olympic lifts require moving a barbell at high speeds which require powerful hips to do so.
+These lifts are great for helping athletes run faster.

 Form is crucial with Olympic lifts as they’re highly technical, so be sure to work on working with great from first, then progressively adding weight.

-There are a number of different plyometric exercises you could include in your speed training program, starting with beginner exercises with bodyweight progressing to more advanced versions with weights and bands.
+There are a number of different plyometric exercises you can include in your speed training program.
+One can start with beginner exercises using their bodyweight and progress to more advanced versions with weights and bands.

-The most important concept to understand with plyometrics is that THEY ARE NOT CONDITIONING.
+The most important concept to understand with plyometrics is that it is NOT CONDITIONING.

 Plyometrics require an all-out effort with a full recovery in order to get the largest increases in power over time from the training.

-Here are some of the best plyometric exercises for speed training:
+Some of the best plyometric exercises for speed training are as follows:

 Broad jumps can be done by athletes of any age, helping them develop explosive power.